X-oss-byte/aws-workshop/templates-content/TEMPLATE_ModuleTwo_Setup/_index.md

 ---
-title: "Self-Guided Workshop Setup" # MODIFY THIS TITLE IF APPLICABLE
+title: "Self-Guided Workshop Setup"  IF APPLICABLE
 chapter: true
 weight: 2
 ---

-# Self-Guided Workshop Setup <!-- MODIFY THIS HEADING -->
+# Self-Guided Workshop Setup

-## Module Two Heading <!-- MODIFY THIS SUBHEADING -->
+## Module Two Heading

 This paragraph block should be an introduction to the module about the self-guided method of setting up the workshop.
 Some typical examples of the steps in this process this will involve setting up an AWS account, signing up for the partner platform, requesting marketplace credits, and provisioning both IAM roles and necessary AWS services.
 As with everything else, submodules can be added by copying and pasting files.
 An example of content guidance can be found at the bottom of the page.
 Extra module files can be added as necessary.